DSuveges/KindleReviews/README.md

 KindleReviews
 =============

-# Motivation
+## Motivation

 I love to read and I love my Kindle e-book reader.
 I really think that electronic books have revolutionize reading.
-As over the years, I bought around ten devices for family and friends, I saw how dramatic developments occured.
+As over the years, I bought around ten devices for family and friends as gifts, and I saw how dramatic developments occured.
 It is almost quite impossible to find any space for further developments.
 I was courious how the opinion of customers have changed over time and over the these striking developments.

-On the other hand answering this question provided me a great opportunity to get an exposure in python and its powerful libraries: pandas, numpy and matplotlib.
+On the other hand answering this question provided me a great opportunity to get an exposure to python and its powerful libraries: pandas, numpy and matplotlib.

-## Geting started
+### Source data

 I used the [wikipedia article](http://en.wikipedia.org/wiki/Amazon_Kindle) to get a complete list of Kindle e-book readers.
 Then all the models were identifed in the [Amazon](http://www.amazon.com/s/ref=nb_sb_ss_c_0_6?url=search-alias%3Ddigital-text&field-keywords=kindle&sprefix=kindle%2Caps%2C321) marketplace.
 Here is the list and the links to the products: